Find A Recycling Center Near You

 Where Can I Recycle Plastic Near Me?

-This is one of the most common searches on the web, and frankly, it’s one of the easiest to answer: right at home!
-If you don’t want that, you can go to a nearby grocery store and return bottles and get your deposit back for beverages.
+One of the most popular online searches can easily be answered at home!
+If you prefer not to recycle at home, you can return bottles to a nearby grocery store to get your deposit back for beverages.
 You can also locate your city’s transfer station and use their recycling facility.
-That’s most likely the easiest and most comprehensive way for bulk materials.
+That’s likely the easiest and most efficient way for bulk materials.

 Less than one-third of eligible plastic is recycled in the USA.
 Together, we can help bring that number to 100%!